by Poole College Communications Office | Anna Campbell

 Thomas also is helping to build a global community of academics who are “teaching business as a force for good.”
 At Poole College, BSC awards faculty grants for new lines of sustainability research within the researchers’ disciplines and to develop teaching modules that the faculty incorporate into existing coursework.

-Thomas and Garcia are working with Craig Dalen, lead of the B Corps on Campus Initiative at B Lab, to connect faculty who are teaching and conducting research about B Corporations in higher education, and to engage students in helping companies measure and improve their social and environmental impact with the B Impact Assessment.
+Thomas and Garcia are working with Craig Dalen, a lead of the B Corps on Campus Initiative at B Lab, to connect faculty who are teaching and conducting research about B Corporations in higher education, and to engage students in helping companies measure and improve their social and environmental impact with the B Impact Assessment.
 The B Corp Academic community recently met at Wharton Business School to share best practices and discuss opportunities for collaboration.

 In the past year, Thomas and Garcia have also been active in the NC B Corp Movement as part of the Growth Committee, a team of NC B Corp champions working to support the pipeline of aspiring B Corporations.
 The Growth Committee was initially organized as part of a broader campaign to bring the 2016 B Corp Champions Retreat to the Triangle.
 While successful in their bid, the B Lab moved the event to Philadelphia, which the organization reported was better aligned with the B Corp commitment to diversity and inclusion.